Burli Newsroom runs on standard Windows PCs running either 32- or 64-bit Windows 10, 8.x, or 7.

 Newsrooms of fewer than a handful of workstations will benefit from Newsroom's distributed data management capabilities.
 Data ingest functions (newswires, Twitter feeds, audio feeds, e-mail, etc) can be distributed so that each journalist's workstation takes responsibility for some data management duties.
 This management happens transparently in the background and users can continue with text and audio editing at the same time.
 Due to limitations imposed by Microsoft, newsrooms of more than about eight workstations must run a Windows Server operating system on at least one machine, but capture functions can still be distributed across standard journalist workstations running standard versions of Windows.

-Many installations have thirty or more workstations and a great variety of data pouring into the system around the clock.
+Many Burli installations have thirty or more workstations and a great variety of data pouring into the system around the clock.
 Any newsroom of more than about 7 or 8 PCs will require a dedicated file server and, optionally, redundancy tools to ensure one or more back-up file servers are always available.
 Data ingest, news audio logging and data archiving generally take place across dedicated capture PCs (the main Server can often perform some of these functions as well).
 Large newsrooms that share a great deal of data with other sites or have many journalists working remotely may also find one or more dedicated Virtual Newsroom servers worthwhile.